jotaraz/SparseMatricesForParallelAssembly/README.md

 - How does the runtime scale with the number of threads?
 - Parallelize CSC conversion
 - Optimize CSC-assembly
+- Why can we not separate the separate more than 3 times?
 - Optimize preparation
 - ILUZero
 - Boundary treatment
 - Implementation (in VoronoiFVM.jl)